Jack Lynn (soccer)

-John Charles Lynn (born January 12, 2000) is an American professional soccer player who plays as a forward for Orlando City of Major League Soccer.
+John Charles Lynn (born January 12, 2000) is an American former professional soccer player who played as a forward.

+A Notre Dame Fighting Irish alumni, Lynn was picked by Major League Soccer club Orlando City in the first round of the 2022 MLS SuperDraft.
+Lynn would spend the majority of his professional career playing for Orlando City's reserve team, Orlando City B, in MLS Next Pro.

 Early years

-Growing up in St. Louis, Missouri, Lynn prepped at Chaminade College Preparatory where he was a member of the National Honor Society and winner of the Chaminade College Preparatory Academic Scholarship.
+Lynn was brought to play at a local soccer youth league by his parents when he was about 4-years-old and fell in love with the sport.
+He later prepped at Chaminade College Preparatory where he was a member of the National Honor Society and winner of the Chaminade College Preparatory Academic Scholarship.
 He played club soccer for St. Louis Scott Gallagher SC of the U.S. Soccer Development Academy from 2013, graduating to the Saint Louis FC academy team in 2017.

 Notre Dame Fighting Irish

 Lynn played four seasons of college soccer at the University of Notre Dame for the Fighting Irish between 2018 and 2021.
 As a freshman he appeared in all 21 matches including three starts, scoring three goals.
 He most notably scored the overtime game-winner against Virginia Cavaliers to send Notre Dame to the 2018 NCAA College Cup quarterfinals.
 Lynn led the Irish in goals in each of the next three seasons including a perfect six for six on penalties during his college career.
 In 2021, Notre Dame won the ACC Men's Soccer Tournament for the first time in team history.
 Individually, Lynn was a First Team All-ACC selection in the 2020 and 2021 seasons and 2021 United Soccer Coaches Second Team All-American.